-Students are required to register for CN561 the semester that they intend to write their clinical integrative paper, no later than spring semester of the year they are planning to graduate (effective Fall, 2011).
+Students are required to register for CN561 the semester that they intend to write their clinical integrative paper in their final semester of the program. (effective Fall, 2011).
 This will be a no-credit registration; therefore, no tuition will be assessed.
 A student will schedule four appointments with the assigned reader.
 Requests for a particular faculty reader will be honored when possible, but cannot be guaranteed.
 The student may submit requests and will be notified of the assigned reader by email from the Counseling Administrative Assistant.

-SCHEDULE OF DUE DATES.
+SCHEDULE OF DUE DATES